Psalms For Life

 for being just and true.

-I will sing praise to him
+I will sing praise to YHWH

 for being God Most High.